beaverbuilder/assistant/readme.txt

 == Changelog ==

+= 0.7.1 ( 2021-10-19 ) =
+* Fixed caching issues when updating the plugin to a new version.

 = 0.7.0.9 ( 2021-09-30 ) =
 * Fixed SVG in posts not importing.
 * Fixed post media not importing when importing an entire library.